-In computing the tax to be withheld the Disbursing Agent may deduct from the basis of the withholding tax any Accrued Interest paid by the holder of a security to the Disbursing Agent during the same calendar year.
-In general, no withholding tax will be levied if the holder of a security is an individual (1) whose security does not form part of the property of a German trade or business nor gives rise to income from the letting and leasing of property, and (2) who filed a withholding exemption certificate (Freistellungsauftrag) with the Disbursing Agent but only to the extent the interest income derived from the security together with other investment income does not exceed the maximum exemption amount shown on the withholding certificate.
-Similarly, no withholding tax will be deducted if the holder of the security has submitted to the Disbursing Agent a certificate of non-assessment (Nichtveranlagungsbescheinigung) issued by the relevant local tax office.
+In general, no withholding tax will be levied if the security holder is an individual (i) whose security does not form part of the property of a trade or business and (ii) who filed a withholding exemption certificate (Freistellungsauftrag) with the Disbursing Agent but only to the extent the interest income derived from the security together with other investment income does not exceed the maximum exemption amount shown on the withholding exemption certificate.
+Similarly, no withholding tax will be deducted if the security holder has submitted to the Disbursing Agent a certificate of non-assessment (Nichtveranlagungsbescheinigung) issued by the relevant local tax office.